acdvorak/jquery.caret/README.md

 Cross-browser jQuery plugin that allows you to manipulate the cursor position and selection range of ```<input>``` and ```<textarea>``` elements, as well as highlight text on the page.

-Tested in IE8+, Firefox, Chrome, and Safari.
+## Browser Compatibility

+Tested in:

+*  IE6+
+*  Google Chrome
+*  Firefox 24

 May work in IE 6-7 but has not been tested.

 Features
 ========